 Since they aren't canned, refrigerator dill pickles must be kept refrigerated.
 If stored properly, they will last up to one month.

-The ingredients are similar however canned pickles have gone through a heating process to preserve them and make them safe to store outside the refrigerator.
+The ingredients are similar; however, canned pickles have gone through a heating process to preserve them and make them safe to store outside the refrigerator.
 Once canned pickles are open, they must be stored in the refrigerator.
+Refrigerator pickles use less salt.

-Kirby cucumbers which are short, squat with bumps, and pickling cucumbers which are short are the best to use for making dill pickles.
+Kirby cucumbers (short and squat with bumps) and pickling cucumbers (shorter, smoother ones) are the best to use for making dill pickles.
 In most cases, these are easy to find in grocery stores, farmer's markets, and other specialty grocery stores.

 Serve